acannistra/planet-snowcover/artifacts/manuscript/methods_draft.docx_autogen.md

   NIR     780 - 860 nm   846 - 888 nm

-**Table X:** Spectral bandwidth of PS2 and PS2.SD instruments within the PlanetScope constellation, (Planet Labs, Inc., 2019).
+**Table X:** Spectral bandwidth of PS2 and PS2.SD instruments within the PlanetScope constellation, (Planet Labs, Inc., 2019a).

 For the purposes of this study we consider these instruments to be identical, and acquire data from each interchangeably.
+This choice was motivated by our intent to construct a method that can leverage the entire temporal extent of the Planet imagery catalog.

 Planet provides several levels of processing of collected imagery data.
-For this study we used the Level 3B PlanetScope “Analytic Ortho Scene,” an orthorectified multispectral surface reflectance product.
-Planet’s atmospheric correction procedure converts top of atmosphere radiance (derived via coefficients from sensor darkfield and flat field corrections) to surface reflectance using near-real-time MODIS data inputs and the 6SV2.1 radiative transfer code (Kotchenova et al., 2008;
+For this study we used the Level 3B PlanetScope “Analytic Ortho Scene,” an orthorectified multispectral surface reflectance data product.
-Planet Labs, Inc., 2019).
+Planet’s data processing procedure converts top of atmosphere radiance (derived by applying sensor darkfield and flat field corrections to raw image sensor data) to surface reflectance using near-real-time MODIS data inputs and the 6SV2.1 radiative transfer code (Kotchenova et al., 2008; Planet Labs, Inc., 2019a).
 This data type is recommended by Planet for analytic applications.

 *Scene Selection and Acquisition*